louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is it Worth it To Fight a Traffic Ticket in Louisiana?

 It depends.
 Several factors influence an individual’s decision to fight a citation issued in Louisiana.
-If the citation involves or may result in serious charges, then the recipient should consider fighting the ticket.
-Under state and federal laws, every individual is well within his/her rights to request a fair hearing.
-At the very least, the individual must consider the following factors:
+If the citation involves or may result in serious charges, then the recipient may consider fighting the ticket.
+Under state and federal laws, every individual is well within their right to request a fair hearing.
+At the very least, the individual should consider the following factors before choosing to fight a traffic ticket:

 • The merit of the case